vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/erc20-swap/README.md

 # (WIP) ERC20-Swap

-This is a Ethereum Sample DApp which comes with few pre-deployed ERC20 based tokens.
-The accounts mentioned in [Accounts with Tokens](./source/erc20-swap/.env) are pre-supplied with tokens to get started.
+This is a Ethereum Sample DApp which comes with few pre-deployed ERC20 based smart contracts.
+Few of the Ethereum Accounts are are pre-supplied with tokens to get started.

 ## Features
 - Transfer two types of ERC20 based Tokens across accounts